descampsa/ardyno/README.md

 This library allows you to control dynamixel devices with an arduino.
 It uses the hardware uart of arduino to communicate at 1000000 Bd.
-It should also be possible to use the softserial library,  but probably not at 1000000 Bd.

 See the test_led program for an example of how to use it.

-It has only been tested with Arduino Uno (should work with other versions with a few adaptations), and with no more than two devices connected on the bus.
+It has only been tested with Arduino Uno (should work with other versions with a few adaptations).
 Also see warning below.
-Obviously, only TTL devices may be controlled without additionnal hardware, for RS485 devices, you will need an adaptator.
+Obviously, only TTL devices may be controlled without additionnal hardware, for RS485 devices, an adaptator would be needed.

 #Installation